-Welcome to our page!
-UNCG has a large, active, and energetic Psi Chi chapter—one of the largest in the Southeast—and we invite you to join us.
+UNCG has a large and energetic Psi Chi chapter—one of the most active in the Southeast—and we invite you to join us.
 Our chapter was founded in 1958 as Chapter #125.
 We’re among the oldest Psi Chi chapters and take pride in our long-standing heritage of academic and professional excellence.

 We’re a mix of two groups—the Psi Chi chapter and the Psychology Club—so we often call ourselves the Psi Chi/Psyc Club.

 To hear about our events, follow us online: